Phone: 817-697-4038 Fax: 877-409-3962

 What Is A Cast Treatment?

-Cast treatment, also known as casting, is a common non-surgical method used to immobilize and support a fractured or injured limb during the healing process.
-It involves applying a rigid or semi-rigid cast made of plaster or fiberglass material around the affected area to protect the injured bone or soft tissues, promote proper alignment, and facilitate healing.
+Cast treatment, also known as casting, is a common non-surgical method that immobilizes and supports a fractured or injured limb during healing.
+Healthcare providers apply a rigid or semi-rigid cast made of plaster or fiberglass around the affected area to protect the injured bone or soft tissues, promote proper alignment, and facilitate healing.
+The process starts with the provider carefully positioning the injured limb for optimal alignment, crucial for proper healing.

-2. Preparation: Before applying the cast, the skin around the injured area is cleaned and may be padded with a soft layer of cotton or padding to protect the skin from irritation caused by the cast material.
+Medical professionals carefully examine and assess the injured limb using X-rays or other imaging techniques to determine the type and extent of the injury during the evaluation phase.
+Prior to applying the cast, they clean the skin around the injured area and may pad it with a soft layer of cotton or padding to protect it from irritation caused by the cast material during the preparation phase.

-After the cast is applied, patients are typically instructed to avoid putting weight or pressure on the injured limb and to follow any specific care instructions provided by their healthcare provider.
-Regular follow-up appointments are scheduled to monitor the healing progress, and adjustments to the cast may be made if needed.
+After applying the cast, healthcare providers typically instruct patients to avoid putting weight or pressure on the injured limb and to follow any specific care instructions.
+They schedule regular follow-up appointments to monitor healing progress and make adjustments to the cast if needed.

-Casting is a valuable treatment option for various orthopedic injuries, but its effectiveness depends on proper application and patient compliance with care instructions.
-In some cases, if the injury is severe or fails to heal adequately with casting alone, other treatments, such as surgery, may be considered.
+Casting serves as a valuable treatment option for various orthopedic injuries, but its effectiveness relies on proper application and patient compliance with care instructions.
+In severe cases or instances where casting alone proves ineffective in facilitating adequate healing, healthcare providers may consider other treatments, such as surgery.

 If you would like to speak to an Orthopedic Specialist, give us a call at 817-697-4038, or contact us over the web.
 Tele-medicine appointments are also available.